 How do I make a sourdough starter?

+Generally, feeding a sourdough starter simply means discarding down some portion of the fermented mixture, adding fresh flour and water, and leaving it to ferment for some time.
 Refreshing (feeding) your sourdough starter comes down to personal preference based on the flour you have in your kitchen, your baking frequency, and environmental conditions.

 Check out my post below to see my current flour, water, and carryover ratios and my sourdough starter's refreshment schedule.